preeti13456/CryptoCast/README.md

 If you've written an article or blog post, please add it to the bibliography.

+### Enabling version updates on your fork
+If you wish, you can enable dependency version updates on fork.
+For that, follow [this guide](https://docs.github.com/en/github/administering-a-repository/enabling-and-disabling-version-updates) to enable dependabot on your fork.

+For building the documentation site, do the following on the CLI -

 ## :star: :star: This project is a part of **SCI-2020** :star: :star:
 ## **OPEN SOURCE CONTEST - STUDENT CODE-IN**